As a millennial, I often wonder how I’m tracking compared to everyone else.

 Basically, I’m an inherently nosey individual, and I’m guessing you clicked because you are too.

-I decided to find out for the snoopers out there, and anonymously surveyed 11 fellow millennials (hat tip to Bustle for the great idea).
+I decided to find out for the snoopers out there, and anonymously surveyed 11 fellow millennials.
 Here’s what they told me…

 A 27-year-old digital producer is in dire straits right now, simply trying to “make rent and eat” every week.
 With a bit of an, erm, credit card situation, little funds are left after paying off debt, leaving them with no savings strategy whatsoever.